CaptainAmu/My_MLprojects/README.md

 # My_MLprojects

 This is a space where I intend to store my codes and projects on machine learning tasks.
-This includes Natural Language Processing and Computer Vision etc.
+This includes Natural Language Processing and Computer Vision etc. (hopefully)

+Please see attached .ipynb notebooks for details